Comparative images of original fossils and painted replicas.

 Unfortunately we do not have images of all the original fossils from which our replicas were made.
 However, we do have a sufficient number of them which should give you an idea of how closely we try to match the replica coloration to the original fossil.
 We will take a little artistic license where we feel it will improve the appearance of the replica, or to paint out flaws or detractors which were present in the original specimen.
 Because of the way we paint the replicas we are able to bring out more details in the replicas than may show in the originals.

 The lighting may be somewhat different between the original specimen and the replica photos.
 Additionally, since each replica is hand painted, with oil paints and stains, each one is an original painting.
 Each replica will therefore have slight variations from one to the next.
-You can't paint the same picture exactly the same.
-In the Bird?/Theropod track below to the right the original specimen to the left and the same piece between the two replicas have a slightly different coloration due to different lighting conditions.
+You can't paint the same picture exactly the same multiple times.

-You will notice the two replicas on either side of the original have the tracks painted.
-This is a standard practice and is an example of ways we may alter the coloration of a piece in order to improve the presentation.
 The Chlamys piece below the tracks is our most blatant departure from the actual coloration of the original fossil.
 This piece is mainly a decorator piece.
 However, should you desire one painted in a white limestone, we can do it for you.
 We can do custom paint jobs on any piece we carry.
 Custom paint jobs must be paid for in advance

 The matrix on the original dinosaur egg nests was covered with a coat of clear polyurethane to protect it from handling and other potential problems.
 In so doing it brought out the color the matrix would be if it were wet.
 And is probably how the name of the location that the nests are from gets its name, "The Flaming Cliffs."
 But, since the area that it is from gets very little rain, the matrix would seldom look that dark.
 So, we went with a more natural shade for our replicas.
 The Oviraptor nest original had only one dark egg.
-We went for a more consistant overall appearance of the nest and painted them all dark.
+We went for a more consistent overall appearance of the nest and painted them all dark.

 For the dinosaur footprints from France, as with the footprints from Colorado above, we painted the track to highlight it from the matrix.
 This is fairly standard procedure to help the tracks be seen.